 #2.
 Rogers Chocolates

 Located on Government Street, this chocolatier is famous for more than its deliciously decadent chocolates.
 The store is said to be haunted by its original owners, Charles and Leah Rogers.
-Apparently, they haunt the kitchen after the building is locked up for the night.
-There are tales of staff finding trails of chocolate strewn across the floor when they arrive in the morning, even though everything was put away and cleaned up the night before.
-There have also been sightings of an unexplained child’s handprint mysteriously appearing on a mirror located high above the entrance door.
+They haunt the kitchen after the building is locked up for the night.

 Sources: